With the 2016 Summer Olympics just around the corner, scammers are getting busy with various schemes to dupe fans.

 Also, it’s best to avoid opening any attachments or clicking on any links in unsolicited emails.
 They could contain malware that can steal your login credentials for a number of sites, including your bank, and expose you to identity theft or other forms of fraud.

 Some scammers are sending bogus emails saying recipients won the Olympics lottery.
 The supposed grand prize: a trip to Brazil to watch the games.
 They’ll say your email address was chosen out of a possible 10 million at random, or that you had the winning numbers, lucky you!
 All you’ll need to do to cash in is contact them.
 Don’t bother — You can’t win a lottery you never entered in the first place.

 Whether you’re headed to South America or not, scammers will still try to capitalize on your desire to show some team spirit.
 As the Better Business Bureau notes, back in 2014, a search on eBay rendered 5,693 items for “Sochi 2014,” many of which were blatantly fraudulent, such as the “Olympic Torch Sochi 2014” (priced at $4,000).

 If you want the real deal, visit the official Olympics site.
 And remember, using a credit card instead of a debit card to make online purchases offers additional protections.
 Debit cards are tied directly to your bank account and even if you report the theft immediately, you may have to wait several days to get your money back.

 If you have reason to believe you’ve been a victim of fraud — signs of identity theft include a sudden drop in your credit score, mysterious accounts being opened in your name and unfamiliar mailing addresses showing up on your credit reports — it’s a good idea to check your credit.
-You can view two credit scores, updated each month, for free on Credit.com.
+You can view two credit scores, updated every 14 days, for free on Credit.com.